isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-08-27-post-Inside DOTC Series: Driving Organisation Excellence Through People and Purpose.md

 grit, and initiative to every challenge.
 <br>
 <br>We spoke with <strong>Howard Hung</strong>, <strong>Head of Corporate Services</strong>,
-who shared how resilience in an organisation depends on capable, proactive people who step up and lead with purpose — especially during tough times.
+who shared how organisational excellence depends on capable, proactive people who step up and lead with purpose — especially during tough times.
-His insights highlight that empowering committed individuals is what allows DOTC to focus on building great products for the SAF without being slowed down by operational hurdles.</p>
+His insights highlight that empowering committed individuals is what allowed DOTC to remain focused on building great products for the SAF while simultaneously tackling the challenges of a start-up agency.</p>
 <h1></h1>
 <blockquote>
 <h3>What’s the key to keeping a new organisation running smoothly behind the scenes?</h3>